-Financial Aid Probation
+Financial Aid Warning

-A student whose academic performance drops below the minimum standards of SAP will be placed on financial aid probation.
-A student can retain financial aid while on academic probation for one semester but must be in good standing the next semester to retain financial aid.
-During the semester a student is placed on financial aid probation, he/she must complete all courses successfully with a minimum grade point average of 2.0.
+A student whose academic performance drops below the minimum standards of SAP after any semester will be placed on financial aid warning.
+A student can retain financial aid while on financial aid warning for one semester but must be in good standing the next semester to retain financial aid.